-Scottish Greens are promising to press the case for proper funding to fix the nation’s pothole backlog.
+Scottish Greens are promising to press the case for proper funding to fix the nation’s

 Alison Johnstone, Green MSP for Lothian, used her debut as a member of the Scottish Parliament’s economy, energy and tourism committee to raise the issue with Finance Secretary John Swinney.

 A report by Audit Scotland has estimated a £1.5 billion backlog in the maintenance of local roads, which are the responsibility of Scotland’s councils.

 Ms Johnstone said: “Ministers’ love of unveiling plaques on grand projects is leaving our local roads to go to wrack and ruin.
 The growing pothole backlog should be top of Mr Swinney’s list of shovel-ready projects.